alibabacloudkorea/ACKC/MS Ignite Tour 20200122.md

 The title was ML in Power BI, however the presenter mainly talks about general development methodology with Power BI using embedded analytics, Rest API, custom visuals.
 ![](https://github.com/rnlduaeo/alibaba/blob/master/10.JPG?raw=true)

-When I was in Oracle and delivered Oracle BI product which called OAC(similar visualization tool with Power BI), I saw many customers want to embed(integrate) BI dashboard to their own application seamlessly which includes federation of existing IAM(Identity and Access Management) solution)
+When I was in Oracle and delivered Oracle BI product which called OAC(similar visualization tool with Power BI), I saw many customers want to embed(integrate) BI dashboard to their own application seamlessly which includes identity federation with existing IAM(Identity and Access Management) solution).

+From my perspective,

 ![](https://github.com/rnlduaeo/alibaba/blob/master/11.JPG?raw=true)